Keeler-Spear/Chart/README.md

 # Chart
-JFreeChart with a simplified chart creation process.
+JFreeChart and Python's Matplotlib with a simplified chart creation process.